psantwani/NodeJs-catalogue/mini-blogs/node_in_production.md

 10. **Monitoring and Alerting** - Tools like Zabbix, New Relic, Monit, PagerDuty, etc.

 11. **Caching** - Cache everything, not just API caching, but on database level too.
 Why?
 Smaller load on servers -> cost-effective infra.
 Faster responses to clients -> happy users

+12. Makes development faster and increases productivity, thanks to more than 230k NPM modules available for instant use.

+13. High scalability - Less investment in infrastructure, since we can handle same amount of load with lesser hardware.

+14. Each release is maintained for 30 months.